biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 A fleet of 12 longships leave the Marrow, each flying the flag of a different clan.
 They are bound to Duruza to attempt to negotiate a potential trade route between the two nations on behalf of the Marrowking.
 On their way, they encounter a trade ship blown off course, and several longships break formation to board it.
 The first to reach flies the flag of clan (hattie's clan), and their men stream onto the soon-to-be captured vessel.

-They are met with some resistance, organised by Scipian Barbolan, commander of the Century, but the men are inexperienced and underprepared - it quickly becomes clear they could not fend off a single longship, let alone a dozen. (deryn) calls for a parley, demanding a dual with the Marrodic captain.
+They are met with some resistance, organised by Scipian Barbolan, commander of the Century, but the men are inexperienced and underprepared - it quickly becomes clear they could not fend off a single longship, let alone a dozen. (deryn) calls for a parley, demanding a duel with the Marrodic captain.

 (hattie) steps onto the trade ship, and offers a compromise: in exchange for all goods on board, the ship would be taken to Duruza and sold, where all aboard would be safely escorted back to Nivina. (the della Juno), after some persuasion, agrees.
 The low-ranking soldiers who survived are stripped of their weapons and armour, and the fleet gained another ship.